cloudevents/spec/cloudevents/working-drafts/dds-format.md

 There is no official IANA *media-type* designation for DDS, as such this specification uses 'application/dds' to identify such content.

+### 1.3 DDS Schema

+DDS encoded CloudEvent messages MUST adhere to the format defined in the [DDS Schema][dds-schema].

 ## 2. Attributes

-This section defines how CloudEvents attributes are represented in the DDS [schema][dds-schema].
+This section defines how CloudEvents attributes are represented in the [DDS schema][dds-schema].

 ## 2.1 Type System